 Rachel served as a missionary in Bolivia where she grew a deep love for the Bolivian people and culture.
 She’s been with Yapay Bolivia since April 2017 and is grateful to return to Bolivia to help the people.
 Rachel is a Pre-Medical student at BYU studying Physiology and Developmental Biology.

-Derek is fluent in Spanish and studies Public Relations at UVU.
+Derek is fluent in Spanish and has a BS in Public Relations from UVU.
 He’s organized the assembly and delivery of over 500 hygiene kits to refugees in Sudan and loves to help those around him.
-He’s excited to be working with Yapay Bolivia to help bring relief to those in need in Bolivia.
+He’s loves working with Yapay Bolivia to help bring relief to those in need.

 Bethanie learned Spanish while living in Bolivia for over a year.
 Her time and experience in Bolivia lead her to major in Spanish and minor in Pre-Health.
 She is currently attending Brigham Young University and aspires to go to Physician Assistant School after graduating.